imagej/imagej.github.io/_pages/update-sites/setup.md

 ## Introduction

 This tutorial explains how to **set up a website to distribute your plugins**.
-It assumes that your plugins are correctly installed in your local ImageJ setup.
+It assumes that your plugins are correctly installed in your local [ImageJ2](/software/imagej2) setup.

 ## Rationale

 See the [Distribution](/contribute/distributing) page for a discussion of the benefits of update sites and how they fit in to plugin development.

-## Add your personal update site
+## Creating a hosted update site

-{% include notice icon="warning" content='Please note that since the [Wiki relaunch](https://imagej.net/events/wiki-grand-opening/), personal update sites are no longer hosted through the ImageJ Wiki.
-Existing upload credentials are unaffected - but the process for creating/updating credentials has changed.' %}
+The easiest method to provide your macros, scripts and plugins to other users, letting them keep up-to-date in the most convenient manner, is to set up an [update site](/update-sites) on the `sites.imagej.net` server, hosted at [LOCI](/orgs/loci).

-By far the easiest method to provide your macros, scripts and plugins to other users, letting them keep up-to-date in the most convenient manner, is to set up your *personal update site*.
+{% include notice icon="info" content='There are some minimal *Terms of Service* for hosted update sites.
+See the [Hosted Update Site Terms of Service](/update-sites/tos) for details.' %}

-A *personal update site* is hosted on https://sites.imagej.net/&lt;update-site-name&gt;.
-In the past, each update site corresponded directly to ImageJ Wiki user accounts - but now, a particular user can have upload access to many sites, and a particular update site can have many authorized users.
+***Please use [this thread on the Image.sc Forum](https://forum.image.sc/t/requests-for-creating-imagej-update-sites/40051/) to request a new update site.***

-{% include notice icon="info" content='There are some minimal *Terms of Service* for personal update sites.
-See the [Personal Update Site Terms of Service](/update-sites/tos) for details.' %}
+You can also request:

-First of all, please use [this thread on the imagej.sc forum](https://forum.image.sc/t/requests-for-creating-imagej-update-sites/40051/) to request a new upload account and/or new update site.
-You can also request the addition or removal of uploader permissions of a given user to a particular site, or request a password reset for your upload account.
+* The addition or removal of uploader permissions for a given user to a particular site;

-If you need to create a new upload account as part of this process, your password will be PM'd to you by a forum admin.
+* A password reset for your upload account.

-To start using your update site, in ImageJ start the updater with {% include bc path='Help | Update'%} and click on the *Manage update sites* button:
+To start using your update site, in ImageJ2, start the [Updater](/plugins/updater) with {% include bc path='Help | Update' %} and click on the {% include button label="Manage update sites" %} button:

 <img src="/media/mamed-3.jpg" width="770"/>

 ### Specifying your site

-Click the *Add update site* button.
+Click the {% include button label="Add update site" %} button.

 <img src="/media/update-sites/add-update-site-1.png" width="770"/>